whtowbin/FTIR_OMNIC_MAP_Reader/README.md

 2) In the terminal navigate to the directory of the package.
 3) run the command:
    -  python -m pip install .
-    if you have windows you might need to run python3 -m pip install .
+   - if you have windows you might need to run: python3 -m pip install .

 ## Directions
  To load a map follow this example.